 magine a gratuitous description here that would tell you nearly nothing of any significance about the Amateur, and certainly nothing at all about the articles and essays here; for example:

 Let me say something about you now: You probably don’t want to be told what you think you know already.
-You want, rather, to read and hear (and do) something that is not just dumb repetition of what everyone else is writing or saying (and doing).
+You want, rather, to read or hear (or do) something that is not just dumb repetition of what everyone else is writing or saying (or doing).
 That seems fair.

 Now, assuming that’s actually true about you (with that in my mind almost constantly, that is) I’ll not waste my time just reposting all of the nonsense you could see anywhere else.
 I’ll dig deep to forestall my impulse to tell you what you think you know already.